catchorg/Catch2/docs/command-line.md

 ### decl
-Declaration order.
+Declaration order (this is the default order if no --order argument is provided).
 The order the tests were originally declared in.
 Note that ordering between files is not guaranteed and is implementation dependent.

 ### lex
 Lexicographically sorted.
 Tests are sorted, alpha-numerically, by name.